-By the black gate entrance to the farm yard you will find our Adoption Donkey group.
-Make sure to stop and meet your Adoption Donkey before you start your stroll.
+By the black gate entrance to the farm yard you will find our adoption donkey group.
+Make sure to stop and meet your adoption donkey before you start your stroll.
 To find the walkway, go through the farm yard and left around the farm buildings.
 The walkway starts at Lime Kiln Walk under the shelter of the lime trees at the end of the yard.

 For your convenience different sections of the walkway have been sign posted.
-At the right hand side of the fence you will find younger very friendly donkeys that enjoy the attention they receive from our many visitors.
+At the right hand side of the fence you will find young, friendly donkeys that enjoy the attention they receive from our many visitors.
 Some of these donkeys came into our care as foals and some were born in our care.
 The Donkey Sanctuary has a no breeding policy but if a mare comes into our care in foal, her foal is offered the same sanctuary as its mother.

 With the aid of a grant from Ballyhoura Development in 1999, our walkway was extended to the end of the Sheehan's Walk.
 Once again, in 2003, Ballyhoura Development were able to help us with another grant enabling us to make a further extension to our walk, now called Rock Walk.
 Whilst on the walkway there are vantage points from which to see the donkeys, historical sites and village/countryside of Liscarroll.
-The castle, the third largest of Ireland's 13th Century castles, is best seen from the Rock Walkway.
+The castle, the third largest of Ireland's 13th century castles, is best seen from the Rock Walkway.
 As you continue along Rock Walk, it loops around to the Valley Walk and Fort Walk.
 Valley Walk is a good vantage point to see the donkeys who live in the Valley Shed and our mules who live near them.
 There are five mules at the Open Farm and they are called Bonnie, Bowser, Janet, Tally and Red.
 Walk down past Valley Shed to Waltons Way and the perimeter of our Open Farm.
 In summer time, this area is great for spotting butterflies.